OpenUpSA/wazimap-ng/README.md

 * Point data is now fully integrated as a first-class spatial object.
 * Choropleths built into the main view.
 These were hidden behind multiple clicks in the previous version.
 * One platform can host multiple profiles off the same database.
-* The Rich data view allows richer dissaggration of indicators.
+* The Rich data view allows richer disaggregation of indicators.
-* The administrator can configure the view to use custom basemaps, colours, and other default settings.
+* The administrator can configure the view to use custom basemaps, colours, and other UI settings.
 * Arbitrary spatial boundaries and hierarchies can be loaded onto the same server.
 * Toggling of overlapping boundary layers such as switching between wards and mainplaces which typically cover the same areas.
 * Integration into third-party data sources for realtime data feeds.